VoxeLibre/VoxeLibre/SOUNDS.md

 # Sounds For VoxeLibre
-This documentation explores the process behind making or editing sound asset files within VoxeLibre.
+This documentation explores the process behind making sound asset files and their implimentation within VoxeLibre.

 ## General Explaination
 Sounds are an undervalued asset that enriches the in-game experience.
 From regular actions like digging and walking, to the most minor things like button pushes and compost bin filling.
 When sound is done right, your players will subconciously notice.
 Voxelibre uses .ogg sound files to play in-game noises to be triggered.